CogitoNTNU/README-template/README.md

 #### License
 ------
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `[LICENSE](https://github.com/CogitoNTNU/README-template/blob/main/LICENSE)` for more information.

 ------